Min3CraftDud3/RP-Core/README.md

 * Master Crafting Kit - Lvl 80+
 * Skyrim like soulgem enchanting/power decrease system.
 (Name: Mana Shards)
 * Portal system - for fast travel 2x1 portal **{Gist}** (Temporary player spell/item or Town Building? or both)
+* Crafting modifiers (items you can place in the crafting interface while making something to modify that item at creation ex. + damage increases the damage value of that item)

 ###Enchants/Effects:
 * ~~Poison: poisons target~~